 Using Ruuvi as bathroom humidity sensor to prevent mold

 My bathroom floor drain is at the sauna, far away from the shower.
-I am a bit worried about moisture seeping under the bathtub and causing mold growth.
-To prevent this from happening, I will add a sensor under the bathtub to keep an eye on the humidity.
+Hence, I am a bit worried about moisture seeping under the bathtub and causing mold growth.
+In order to prevent this from happening, I will add a sensor under the bathtub to keep an eye on the humidity.

 Ruuvi is the perfect tool to measure humidity and temperature at sauna

 Sauna is another place with challenging conditions: Temperature and humidity swing wildly as people throw steam in the room.
 Here in Finland, we call it casting “löyly”.
-I am going to use a RuuviTag Holder to place my RuuviTag on a nail on top of my sauna door.
+For this purpose, I am going to use a RuuviTag Holder to place my RuuviTag on a nail on top of my sauna door.

 To learn more, you can take a look at how Ruuvi Brings Sauna to Your Mobile.